Table of Contents

 ARTH2285 History of Photography

 The Film Studies Minor is intended to give students an introduction to the basic elements of film production, history and criticism.
 Requirements normally include FILM2202 Introduction to Film Art, then one production course, and one course in history or criticism.
 A selection of three additional courses as electives from the offerings of the film studies program allows the student to pursue individual interests and develop a level of competence in one particular area, such as production, history, or criticism.

-First Year Art History majors are required to take ARTH1101 Art from Prehistoric Times to the High Middle Ages with ARTH1103 Art History Workshop.
+First Year Art History majors should take ARTH1101 Art from Prehistoric Times to the High Middle Ages with ARTH1103 Art History Workshop.
 First Year Studio Art majors are advised to select two studio courses from ARTS1101, ARTS1102, or ARTS1161 and one art history course from ARTH1102, ARTH2257, ARTH2258, or ARTH2285.
-FILM2202 Introduction to Film Art is a required foundation course to ground the student in film language, history, and criticism.
+First year Film Studies majors should take FILM2202 Introduction to Film, a required foundation course to ground the student in film language, history, and criticism.

-Associate Professor Stephanie Leone is the department Study Abroad Advisor and the department contact for course approval.
+Associate Professor Kenneth Craig is the Art History Study Abroad Advisor and the department contact for course approval.

 Although there are no prerequisites, students are encouraged to take the Introduction to Film Art (FILM2202) and/or History of European Film (FILM2283) to serve as a strong foundation for film studies, prior to going abroad.